 Dynamic Materials (NAS: BOOM) reported earnings on Feb.
 27. Here are the numbers you need to know.

 The 10-second takeaway

-For the quarter ended June 30 (Q2), Dynamic Materials beat expectations on revenues and beat expectations on earnings per share.
+For the quarter ended Dec.
+31 (Q4), Dynamic Materials beat slightly on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue increased significantly.
-GAAP earnings per share increased significantly.
+Compared to the prior-year quarter, revenue dropped.
+GAAP earnings per share dropped significantly.

-Dynamic Materials chalked up revenue of $57.9 million.
-The five analysts polled by S&P Capital IQ wanted to see a top line of $54.6 million on the same basis.
-GAAP reported sales were 19% higher than the prior-year quarter's $48.7 million.
+Dynamic Materials logged revenue of $52.5 million.
+The three analysts polled by S&P Capital IQ looked for revenue of $51.7 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

-For the quarter, gross margin was 29.5%, 90 basis points better than the prior-year quarter.
-Operating margin was 10.4%, 290 basis points better than the prior-year quarter.
-Net margin was 5.9%, 50 basis points better than the prior-year quarter.
-(Margins calculated in GAAP terms.)
+For the quarter, gross margin was 30.5%, 320 basis points better than the prior-year quarter.
+Operating margin was 8.5%, 100 basis points worse than the prior-year quarter.
+Net margin was 5.4%, 120 basis points worse than the prior-year quarter.

 Looking for alternatives to Dynamic Materials?
 It takes more than great companies to build a fortune for the future.
 Learn the basic financial habits of millionaires next door and get focused stock ideas in our free report, "3 Stocks That Will Help You Retire Rich."
 Click here for instant access to this free report.